 Your body produces new skin cells in the deepest layer of skin.
 These skin cells gradually move up through the layers of skin until they reach the outermost level, where they die and flake off.
 This whole process normally takes around 3 to 4 weeks.

 However, in people with psoriasis, this process only takes about 3 to 7 days.
-As a result, cells that are not fully mature build up rapidly on the surface of the skin, causing flaky, crusty red patches covered with silvery scales.
+As a result, cells that are not fully mature build up rapidly on the surface of the skin, causing flaky, crusty patches covered with scales.

 Problems with the immune system